jaypunekar/TallyClient/README.md

 TallyClient is a pivotal component of the Voucher Automation Software Suite, crafted using Python and incorporating Tkinter and CustomTkinter.
 This user-friendly desktop application serves as the front-end interface for users, facilitating the creation of various vouchers and centralizing their storage in MongoDB Atlas, a robust NoSQL database.

+*NOTE: You have to be connnected to the internet for this application to work

 ### Softwares: